- Carmel’s Mission in the Church

-The religious observance, therefore, in the Carmelite Order is such as to create an environment in which the soul can expand and open out to God.
+The way of life of the Carmelite Sisters creates an environment in which the soul can expand and open out to God.
 It provides opportunities for coming into frequent contact with Him.

-In other words, the whole pattern of Carmelite life is ordered to a single end: to facilitate a life of friendship with Christ.
-Since prayer is the greatest power on earth, there are no boundaries to the influence of prayer.
+In other words, the whole pattern of Carmelite life is ordered to a single end: to make possible a life of friendship with Christ.
+Since prayer is the greatest power on earth, because there are no boundaries to the influence of prayer.

 The Carmelite, therefore, can plead the cause of the whole world.
 She prays, particularly for priests – that after they have entered the struggle, the Lord may keep His protective hand on them so that they may be delivered from all the dangers with which they are daily confronted.

 If one is to be called a friend of Christ, a Carmelite must fulfill the obligations which even the world demands of what it means to be a faithful friend.

 The four basic obligations of intimate human friendships are:

 - Mutual encounter